CEO/president of RAA, author

 Reginaldo is the author of the bestselling book In The Shadow of Green Man: My Journey from Poverty and Hunger to Food Security and Hope, available at https://mainstreetproject.org/in-the-shadow-of-green-man/

-In 2017, he participated in an invitation-only United Nations Food and Agriculture Organization conference in Paris aimed at bringing soil into the next Intergovernmental Panel on Climate Change (IPCC) report.
-As a research scientist at CSIRO (Australia’s scientific research organization), Walter investigated the potential of mycorrhizal fungi to recolonize toxic, degraded soils and to rebuild productive biosystems.
+Recently he participated in an invitation-only UN Food and Agriculture Organization conference in Paris aimed at bringing soil health into the next Intergovernmental Panel on Climate Change report.
+As a research scientist at CSIRO, Walter investigated the potential of mycorrhizal fungi to recolonize toxic, degraded soils and to rebuild productive biosystems.
 His curiosity took him to China to study why the country’s traditional agriculture was so productive.
 Later he worked with his federal government on changing the paradigm of land management to foster strategic innovation.
-He retired 15 years ago so he could get back to practically applying science and grassroots empowerment.
-He travels widely to share his understanding of the causes and solutions to climate change.
+He now focuses on practically applying science and grassroots empowerment, traveling widely to share his understanding of the causes and solutions to climate change.

 Agroecologist, systems thinker, author